hexisXz/multis_/README.md

-# gish_
+# multis_
-gish is a simple program i made as a test to learn bash
+multis is a simple program i made as a test to learn bash